Examples of cubulable groups with fixed-point properties: Final comments and questions

 Proving Conjecture~\ref{ConjSC} would not be sufficient to answer positively this question, since simple groups are quite different from acylindrically hyperbolic groups.
 However, answering Question~\ref{question:Simple} would improve our understanding of simple cubulable groups, which remains limited so far.

 \paragraph{Specific families of groups.} As examples of specific groups for which it would be interesting to understand median fixed-point properties, we have already mentioned in the introduction Cornulier's conjecture about lattices in Lie groups.
 We have also discussed, earlier in the section, (classical) small cancellation groups.
-For completeness, let us mention two other open question, probably well-known by specialists:
+Let us mention another open question, probably well-known by specialists (at least in part):